5 lenses for the Nikonos amphibious cameras compared

 The amphibious lenses

-The 35mm f2.5 W-Nikkor was the first of the Nikonos lenses, and therefore an old design; Nikon never updated this Planar-type lens (with an optical flat added to its outside).
+The 35mm f2.5 W-Nikkor was the first of the Nikonos lenses, and therefore an old design; Nikon never updated this double-Gauss lens (with an optical flat added to its outside).
 Underwater, its field of view is like that of a normal lens (46.5°; the lens covers 62° in air), and depending on the subject, the distortion on the corners is not too distracting.
 The Nikonos cameras all had Albada finders with framelines for the 35mm.
 With a diving mask on, however, it’s difficult to squint through them, and the external finder that Nikon sold for the 28mm and 35mm lenses is a nice accessory to have.
 I find the 35mm acceptably sharp only when stopped down past f/5.6.

 Dhidhoofinolhu Island, Maldives, Nikonos V, 35mm f/2.5, Fuji Superia 400